There are currently 7,902 members of the Academy of Motion Picture Arts and Sciences who are eligible to vote for the Oscars.

 Best Visual Effects

-An executive committee first narrows the field down to 20 films, and then to a shortlist of 10.
-Clips from those films of no more than 10 minutes in length are then screened for members of the branch, followed by brief discussions with the VFX artists responsible for the work.
+An executive committee first narrows the field down to 20 films, and then to a short list of 10.
+Clips from those films of no more than 10 minutes in length are then screened for members of the branch’s nominating committee, which is open to all branch members and is followed by brief discussions with the VFX artists responsible for the work.

 Best Original Screenplay, Best Adapted Screenplay